 Excluded Participants due to Prenatal SSRI Exposure.
 A total 16 mother-infant dyads with usable MRI data were excluded from the present analyses due to women using SSRIs during pregnancy.
 Excluded and included dyads differed in medication use, socioeconomic status, birth type, gestational age, and maternal age at birth (see Table S1).
 Importantly, no differences in maternal childhood maltreatment were detected.

-1
+Harmonization of SES indicators: In Cohort 1, SES was indexed using the Brazilian Socioeconomic Scale (ABEP), a widely used and official categorization system for SES stratification in Brazil.
+In Cohort 2, mothers reported on household income.
+Data was harmonized by creating a three-level categorical variable.
+This well-established Brazilian socioeconomic scale ABEP1 was used to define SES classes: low (E and D classes), middle (C and B classes), and high (A class ) groups.
+The ABEP scale is the conventional and official way to stratify socioeconomic status in Brazil.